Data Dependency-Aware Code Generation from Enhanced UML Sequence Diagrams: RELATED WORK

 Reverse engineering reconstructs UML from existing code.
 Subsequent innovations have introduced more sophisticated frameworks.
 Notably, aToucan~\cite{aToucan} proposes a rule-driven end-to-end system capable of automatically generating UML analysis models from use case descriptions written in constrained natural language.
 Similarly, Jahan et al.~\cite{jahan2021generating} propose an automated method to generate UML sequence diagrams from textual use cases.

 Recent studies have further explored the application of LLMs.
 Ferrari et al.~\cite{FerrariAA24} systematically evaluate the capabilities of GPT-3.5 and GPT-4 in generating UML sequence diagrams directly from natural language requirements.
-This study highlights the potential of LLMs in UML modeling, demonstrating their effectiveness in translating textual descriptions into structured UML diagrams.
 However, it also identifies a critical gap in addressing Data Dependency Inference(DDI), a key issue that our paper addresses.